kirrysky/si_699_user_retention/README.md

 **Week 9: Iteration 2**

-In this week we continue iteration our models and try some non-linear models.
+We continue iteration our models and try some non-linear models.

 - Feature Engineering:
   - Delete Daily Features